apiel/run-screen/README.md

 ![screenshot-dashboard](https://github.com/apiel/run-screen/blob/master/screenshots/screenshot-dashboard.png?raw=true)

-The dashboard give you an overview of all the screens, if a new error happen on a screen if will be shown.
+The dashboard give you an overview of all the screens.
+If a new error happen on a screen, it will be shown.